Vishuvrm/FM_OPIS_APP1/README.md

  - In this case, I have created 2 processes, <b>testing1</b> and <b> testing2 </b>
  - These processes have the value which are the powershell scripts.
  - There is a particular way in which we write the key-values for the scripts to run.
  - Firts of all you need to create a task in task scheduler for the script you want to run.
-In this case I have named that task as testing1 as key
+In this case I have named that task as testing1 and kept it as the key
  - Then create a powershell script which contains a single line script to run that task.
-The address for that script comes as the value.
+The address for that script comes as the value for the key.
 In this case, it is func.ps1.
-2. Once you metin all the tasks in the config.json, just save the file and clik the ok button on the prompt.
+2. Once you mention all the tasks in the config.json, just save the file and clik the ok button on the prompt.
 3. You tasks will be run successfully!
 4. Now, if this application keeps running, then next time when you receive the files, it will simply trigger those tasks again in the background, and hence automate the whole process of running the tasks based on events.